Philip Esler: University of Gloucestershire and Current Scholarship (2013-Present)

 Since 2015 Esler and his colleague Angus Pryor, practising artist and head of the School of Arts at the University of Gloucestershire, have been engaged in a research collaboration on the ancient Jewish text 1 Enoch (that survived from antiquity only in Ethiopia).
 This collaboration led to Pryor creating twelve 2m x 2m paintings on 1 Enoch and a large-scale, illuminated model of an Ethiopian church.
 These works have been exhibited online, with supporting iconographic documentation co-authored by Esler and Pryor, under the title Enoch: Heaven’s Messenger, since July 2020.

-Esler’s latest monograph, 2 Corinthians: A Social Identity Commentary (420 pages), was published by Bloomsbury T & T Clark in September 2021.